-After the light and fluffy Cherry Poke Cake, that may I just say now disappear quicker than any cake I've ever made (maybe with the exception of my Pineapple Coconut Cake), I was left with 2 cups of cherries to use up quickly.
+After the light and fluffy Cherry Poke Cake, which may I just say now disappear quicker than any cake I've ever made (maybe with the exception of my Pineapple Coconut Cake), I was left with 2 cups of cherries to use up quickly.
 As always in such a situation, I quickly decided to make my favorite and trusted crumb bars.

 It's hard to decide what part of these bars is better: the buttery and crunchy crumb topping or the sweet cherry filling that just screams summer!
 Enjoy these Cherry Pie Crumb Bars dusted with powdered sugar, a la mode with a scoop of ice cream or packed in your lunchbox.